Business Acumen Skills: Boost Your Employability

 Let them know you have business acumen skills

-Now that you know what it is, how do you let prospective employers know you have business acumen skills?
+Now that you know what it is, how do you let prospective employers know you have business acumen skills to boost your employability?
 The first place is on your resume.
 Of course, be sure to type it correctly.
-Acumen doesn’t mean skill, so writing that you have good business skills is completely different than writing that you have strong business acumen skills.
+Acumen doesn’t mean skill, so writing that you have good business skills is completely different from writing that you have strong business acumen skills.

 On your resume